brainhack-school2025/albert-plante_project/README.md

 Raw MP2RAGE UNI images were denoised and defaced to facilitate manual segmentation and registration.
 The denoising process reduces background noise that can interfere with the registration.
 Native FA maps provided by the scanner were used directly for FVF calculation.
 However, the FA map extraction and diffusion MRI preprocessing could be done with the diffusion MRI module's preprocessing Jupyter Notebook (Brainhack School, n.d.) or Naghizadeh_project preprocessing pipeline (Naghizadeh, 2025).

 3. Image Registration
 Accurate co-registration between MP2RAGE and DWI is critical due to the small size (~4-5 voxels wide) and the natural curvature of the optic nerve.
-Multiples registration strategies were tested, including rigid, affine, and elastic transformations, to optimize alignment while preserving anatomical integrity.
-Elastic registration method tended to deform the optic nerve, resulting in segmentations inconsistencies, such as hole within manual masks.
+Multiple registration strategies were tested, including rigid, affine, and elastic transformations, to optimize alignment while preserving anatomical integrity.
+Elastic registration methods tended to deform the optic nerve, resulting in segmentations inconsistencies, such as holes within manual masks.
 Ultimately, a combined rigid and affine registration approach was selected as the optimal balance between alignment and standardization to a template (MNI152).
 Additionally, another registration challenge occured because the DWI acquisitions covered only a slab including the optic nerve.
-This restriction made the aligment with the MP2RAGE full volume more complicated.
+This restriction made the aligment with the MP2RAGE full-volume more complicated.

 4. Parameters Extraction
-Quatitative MRI parameters were extracted voxel-wise within the overlapping of both MRI modalities segmentation.
-This overlapping approach was necessary because DWI images are more noisier, producing bulkier segmentation compared to the more precise MP2RAGE segmentation.
+Quantitative MRI parameters were extracted voxel-wise within the overlapping of both MRI modalities segmentation.
+This overlapping approach was necessary because DWI images are noisier, producing bulkier segmentation compared to the more precise MP2RAGE segmentation.
 T1 relaxation maps, obtained from MP2RAGE through qMRLab (qMRLab, n.d.), were used to compute the MTVF via the established formula.
 The MVF was then calculated by combining the MTVF values with the assumed myelin composition of the tissue.
 Native extracted FA values were converted to FVF using the quadratic relation derived form simulation (Stikov et al., 2011).

 5. Modeling and Analysis
 The mean myelin volume fraction and mean fiber volume fraction were then used to calculate the mean g-ratio value along each coronal slice of the optic nerve.